-Making time for Afternoon Tea soon caught on and quickly became a trendy social event to participate in resulting in the upper-class and stylish society women of the 1880s donning their most fashionable gloves, hats and dresses for their Afternoon Tea, which they savoured while chatting with their peers in the drawing room between 4 and 5pm most afternoons.
+Making time for Afternoon Tea soon caught on and quickly became a trendy social event to participate in.
+The upper-class and stylish-society women of the 1880s ended up donning their most fashionable gloves, hats and dresses for their Afternoon Tea, which they savoured while chatting with their peers in the drawing room, between 4 and 5pm most afternoons.

-Of course, today men and women can both have fun with a luxury afternoon tea and they don’t need to be ‘posh’ or extremely wealthy and dressed up to do so!
+Of course, in today’s world, anyone can have fun with a luxury Afternoon Tea.
+And they don’t need to be ‘posh’ or extremely wealthy and dressed up to do so!
 In fact, we offer a scrumptious Afternoon Tea here at Barcaldine Castle (£21pp) next to our roaring fire, ideal if you’ve spent the day out and about in the areas and attractions local to our beautiful castle.

-1) Time Out – It’s mentally rewarding and essential that we take time out of our hectic schedules, away from screens and stress and take time to unwind and reflect – the tea and sweet bites are a happy bonus!
+It’s mentally rewarding and essential that we take time out of our hectic schedules, away from screens and stress, and take time to unwind and reflect.
+The tea and sweet bites are a happy bonus!

-3) Keep the Tummy Rumbling at Bay – When broken down, the custom is basically eating a meal to keep your energy levels up, giving your productivity and concentration levels and mood a subsequent boost.
+When broken down, the custom is basically eating a meal to keep your energy levels up, giving a boost to your productivity, concentration levels and mood.
 “Afternoon Tea” simply adds to the delight and charm.

-4) Locally Sourced – If you opt to indulge in Afternoon Tea at Barcaldine Castle, you’ll be treated to Locally Sourced Smoked Salmon with Cream Cheese on Farmhouse Bread as one of the tasty choices.
+If you opt to indulge in Afternoon Tea at Barcaldine Castle, we’ll treat you to our Locally Sourced Smoked Salmon, with Cream Cheese on Farmhouse Bread as one of the tasty choices.

-If you want to indulge in Afternoon Tea, book your slot at Barcaldine Castle by calling us today on +44 (0) 1631 720598.
+Do you want to indulge in Afternoon Tea?
+Book your slot at Barcaldine Castle by calling us today on +44 (0) 1631 720598.